hortonworks-spark/shc/README.md

 ## Configuring Spark-package
 Users can use the Spark-on-HBase connector as a standard Spark package.
 To include the package in your Spark application use:

-_**Note**: com.hortonworks:shc:1.1.0-2.1-s_2.11 has not been uploaded to [spark-packages.org](https://spark-packages.org/package/hortonworks-spark/shc), but will be there soon._
+_**Note**: com.hortonworks:shc-core:1.1.0-2.1-s_2.11 has not been uploaded to [spark-packages.org](https://spark-packages.org/package/hortonworks-spark/shc), but will be there soon._

 spark-shell, pyspark, or spark-submit

-    $SPARK_HOME/bin/spark-shell --packages com.hortonworks:shc:1.1.0-2.1-s_2.11
+    $SPARK_HOME/bin/spark-shell --packages com.hortonworks:shc-core:1.1.0-2.1-s_2.11

 Users can include the package as the dependency in your SBT file as well.
 The format is the spark-package-name:version

-    spDependencies += “com.hortonworks/shc:1.1.0-2.1-s_2.11”
+    spDependencies += “com.hortonworks/shc-core:1.1.0-2.1-s_2.11”

 ## Running in secure cluster

 For running in a Kerberos enabled cluster, the user has to include HBase related jars into the classpath as the HBase token retrieval and renewal is done by Spark, and is independent of the connector.
 In other words, the user needs to initiate the environment in the normal way, either through kinit or by providing principal/keytab.
 The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode.
-Note that SPARK_CLASSPATH has to be set for both modes, and the example jar is just a placeholder for Spark.
+Note that SPARK_CLASSPATH has to be set for both modes.

     export SPARK_CLASSPATH=/usr/hdp/current/hbase-client/lib/hbase-common.jar:/usr/hdp/current/hbase-client/lib/hbase-client.jar:/usr/hdp/current/hbase-client/lib/hbase-server.jar:/usr/hdp/current/hbase-client/lib/hbase-protocol.jar:/usr/hdp/current/hbase-client/lib/guava-12.0.1.jar